josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <CalloutPlusQuote>

 As I write this, I'm still recovering from this latest injury.
-Some of it, I attribute to the Moonlander specifically; some is probably my own fault.
-Some might not even be work-related.
+Some of it, I attribute to the Moonlander specifically; some is likely my own fault.
+Some probably isn't even work-related.

 </CalloutPlusQuote>

-I don't think my issues _all_ stemmed from working on a computer, either; I notice minor pain sometimes even from playing my Switch in handheld mode for extended periods, or from keeping my arm locked in place when driving long distances.
+I don't think _all_ my issues stemmed from working on a computer; I notice minor pain sometimes even from playing my Switch in handheld mode for extended periods, or from keeping my arm locked in place when driving long distances.

 Still: I was adjusting the Moonlander a dozen times a day trying to figure out the problem.
 Turns out: it doesn't really allow your hands to just _rest_ when they're not typing.
 (Or at least, it didn't how I was using it, and certainly not without bending your wrists upward.)
 So over time, my left arm muscles fatigued from constant activation.
 I had to train myself to move my arm off the keyboard when not in use, since, again, there wasn't any really comfortable way to just rest my hand (especially at higher tenting angles).